racingspider/ExpeditionCRPG/text_only_rules/Book.md

 #Gameplay
-Turn sequence, type of cards encounter PER PHASE (Home Turn, Adventure, Setting, Encounter)
+Turn sequence, type of cards encounter PER PHASE (Home Turn, Adventure, Setting, Encounter).

+Travel To keyword - it means you set the destination card aside, as well as any settings with a matching name.
+Travel Deck